 - Learn how to use inclusive practices across academic content areas—including English language arts, math, science, and social studies—and special subjects like art, music, physical education, and technology

-This session is perfect for both practicing and preservice K–5 educators, including general and special education teachers, school and district leaders, and administrators.
-There will be time to get your questions answered after the presentation.
-Register now to discover how inclusion can make a difference in your classroom!
+This recorded session is perfect for both practicing and preservice K–5 educators, including general and special education teachers, school and district leaders, and administrators.
+Watch now to discover how inclusion can make a difference in your classroom!

 About the Presenters